easolhq/easolhq.github.io/docs/reference/objects/product/testimonial.md

 # testimonial.source_name

-Returns the name for the source of the testimonial.
+Returns the name of the source of the testimonial.